ssatguru/Vishva.java/README.md

 ## to build

+### for Java debelopers

+* this is a standard java maven project

+* source under "src" folder

 * this project has a dependency on the [EditControl Artifact](https://github.com/ssatguru/BabylonJS-EditControl).
 Download, build and install that in your local Maven repository.

-* download this project, if you haven't already done so.

-* cd to the project root folder.
-This should have the maven "pom.xml" file.
+* to build run command following command from the project root folder (this has the "pom.xml" file)

-* run command

 ```
 mvn generate-sources
-(This will transpile the java source code files to javascript files and store them in "target/js" folder)
 ```
+* this will generate all the javascript and typescript file under webapp/js folder

+### for JavaScript and TypeScript developers

+No build required

+Source is under webapp/js

+Dependecies under webapp/lib

 ## demo
 For a demo  see [http://ssatguru.appspot.com/BabylonJS-Vishva/webapp/index.html](http://ssatguru.appspot.com/BabylonJS-Vishva/webapp/index.html)